-Babies who once slept through the night may now wake up several times for comfort.
-In the quiet hours of night, a baby often feels the teething pain more because there’re fewer distractions.
+These teething symptoms make babies who once slept through the night start to wake up several times for comfort.
+In the quiet hours of night, a baby often feels the teething pain more because there are fewer distractions.

 - Disturbances in sleep patterns

 Because of the teething discomfort, babies will usually nap less and wake up earlier in the morning.
-Fun times for all involved!
+Fun times for all involved with these teething symptoms!

 - Fever, rashes, cough, and diarrhea